Qarik-Group/ultimate-guide-to-uaa/docs/playtime.md

 A user can now provide the `uaa` CLI permission to interact with the UAA on its behalf:

 ```
-uaa get-password-token uaa_cli -s uaa_cli_secret -u admin -p 2rbaswzllkuy51ymzahz
+uaa get-password-token uaa_cli -s uaa_cli_secret -u drnic -p drnic_secret
 ```

-To demonstrate that the `uaa` is now operating on behalf of the `admin` user:
+To demonstrate that the `uaa` is now operating on behalf of the `drnic` user:

 ```
 uaa userinfo